 - The desktop app is a little confusing

 PRIVACY FIRST:ibVPN not only unblocks geo-restricted content with ease, it gives you everything you need to do so safely.
 Strong security, a no-logging policy, and a 24-hour free trial make this a highly versatile service that’s well worth your time.

 What about free VPNs?

-If you choose to use these free VPNs then you run a very serious risk of contracting a malware infection as well as a cluttered and troublesome browsing experience.
-There’s little choice of servers and things like speed and stability of connection are far from guaranteed.
+If you choose to use these free VPN services then you run a very serious risk of contracting a malware infection as well as a cluttered and troublesome browsing experience.
+There’s little choice of servers and things like download speed and stability of connection are far from guaranteed.

 Buyer’s guide to free VPN trials